gloriahwoang/gloriahwoang.github.io/_posts/2022-12-16-InterviewMaster.md

 InterviewMaster allows candidates to automatically monitor changes in their candidacy.
 You can simply give the app permission/access to your Gmail account and it will automatically gather all the job application/status/process information for you!
 It is fast, simple, and convenient.

 This project was a collaborative effort with Aaron Zhao.
-It served as a final project for the class "Cloud Computing and Big Data with AWS" at Columbia University.
+It served as a final project for the class _Cloud Computing and Big Data with AWS_ at Columbia University.
 See the code to the project [here](https://github.com/gloriahwoang/InterviewMaster).
 See also a **Youtube demo** of the project [here](https://youtu.be/PcSSIGiSaiw).

 ## The Architecture